 Maternal Mental Health

-Did you know that perinatal mood disorders (PMDs) are the number one medical complication of childbirth?
-While often referred to as postpartum depression or even simply as postpartum, PMD can take many forms and can also occur during pregnancy.
+Did you know that perinatal mood and anxiety disorders (PMADs) are the number one medical complication of childbirth?
+While often referred to as postpartum depression or even simply as postpartum, PMADs can take many forms and can also occur during pregnancy.
 Perinatal mood disorders include depression, anxiety, OCD, panic disorder, PTSD, and (much more rarely) psychosis.

 If you’re struggling with or are at risk of mental health concerns during pregnancy or postpartum, we can help.
-Our Maternal Mental Health program decreases symptoms of depression and provides moms with tools to improve their overall mood, decrease isolation and improve parenting skills, through individual counseling, group counseling, and case management services with providers who are trained in perinatal mental health.
+Our Maternal Mental Health program decreases symptoms of PMADs and provides moms with tools to improve their overall mood, decrease isolation and improve parenting skills, through individual counseling, group counseling, and case management services with providers who are trained in perinatal mental health.

 WHY MATERNAL HEALTH IS IMPORTANT